Who We Are

 Tradition tells that the chairwoman of First Methodist provided transportation to voting polls for the African-American community when the Civil Rights Act passed.

-In 1992, FUMC joined with 20 other congregations to form Omaha Together One Community to create an interfaith gathering of community organizing.
+In 1992, FUMC joined with 20 other congregations to form Omaha Together One Community, a faith-based coalition for community organizing.

 In 2000, FUMC took bold steps to become a Reconciling Ministry Congregation working within the United Methodist Church for full inclusion and acceptance of all persons regardless of gender identity or sexual orientation.

 Welcome means that we believe that all people are made in the image of God and are of sacred worth.
-Today we continue to advocate equality and justice for all people
+Today we continue to advocate equity, justice, and compassion for all people.